 The two planes that alternately transport the President today are Boeing 747-200’s ordered during the Reagan administration and first utilized by President H.W.
 Bush.
 They’re considered military planes with the Air Force designation VC-25 and tail numbers 28000 and 29000.
 The 747-200 holds 53,000 gallons of fuel, can be refueled in-flight and is able to fly 100 mph faster and 15,000 ft higher than commercial aircraft.

 The “flying oval office” is equipped with a command center, two kitchens, a hospital, numerous restrooms, a sleeping area, and comfortable seating for the first family, their security team, presidential aides, and the press

 Modernizing Air Force One

 But the planes in use today are over 30 years old and have been continuously refitted to have state-of-the-art technology and safety equipment.
 The Air Force Ones of the near future will be two 747-8’s on order from Boeing to be in use by 2024.
-Though the initial cost is $3.9 billion, the new planes will have quieter, more fuel efficient engines, a longer fuselage, redesigned wings, and a new paint job.
+Though the initial cost is $3.9 billion, the new planes will have quieter, more fuel efficient engines, a wider fuselage, and a new design.